-The Dexus Board has implemented an integrated risk management and compliance framework.
+The Dexus Board has implemented a management and compliance framework.
 In accordance with Dexus's Risk Management Policy, Dexus and the Responsible Entity adheres to the enterprise risk management framework, which enables the identification of risks, development of appropriate responses, and the monitoring of risks and controls.
-Dexus's risk management framework was last reviewed on 27 July 2022 and is reviewed at least annually.
+Dexus's risk management framework was last reviewed on 2 June 2023 and is reviewed at least annually.